Execution of Saridewi Djamani: Drug trafficking trial

 On 6 July 2018, after a trial lasting 13 days, the verdict was delivered by the trial judge See Kee Oon.
 Justice See rejected Saridewi's defence, citing the inconsistencies in Saridewi's claims about her rate of heroin consumption.
 In her police statement during investigations, she said she stopped smoking heroin since her release from prison in 2014.
 But in court, she testified she was suffering from a relapse and was a severe drug addict.
 Her urine test after her arrest in June 2016 also did not detect the presence of drugs.
 Justice See also found that Saridewi's various inconsistent accounts were an attempt to downplay the scale of her drug trafficking scheme, and noted that a government psychiatrist did not detect Saridewi suffering from any mental disorder despite her long history of drug abuse.
 He also stated that it was unbelievable that Saridewi would want to stock up a two-year supply of drugs to match up to her intake of one or two sticks per every three days (these drugs alone would be sufficient for Saridewi to consume for 282 days).
 Therefore, the judge found Saridewi guilty as charged and convicted her accordingly.
 Similarly, Muhammad Haikal's defence was rejected and he was hence convicted of drug trafficking as well, since he failed to rebut the presumption that he was aware of the nature of the drugs he delivered to Saridewi.

 During the sentencing phase on the same day, Justice See found that based on the evidence, Saridewi was not acting as a courier and also did not suffer from diminished responsibility.
+Furthermore, the Prosecution did not certify that Saridewi had substantively assisted the CNB in disrupting drug trafficking activities.
 Therefore, she was ineligible for the alternate sentence of life imprisonment and was sentenced to death, the sole sentencing option available for her case.
 Saridewi's lawyers expressed they would appeal against her conviction and sentence.

 On the other hand, Saridewi's 41-year-old accomplice Muhammad Haikal bin Abdullah, who only acted as a courier and provided full cooperation with the authorities during investigations, was spared the gallows and instead, he was sentenced to life imprisonment and 15 strokes of the cane, with his sentence to commence from the date of his arrest as well as the possibility of parole after 20 years.
 Muhammad Haikal, who did not appeal, is currently serving his life sentence at Changi Prison.